OpenFn/blog/_posts/2020-07-08-caris-foundation-case-study.md

 In collaboration with the Ministry of Health, the National Laboratory of Public Health (read more [here](https://www.fondation-merieux.org/en/news/the-ministry-of-public-health-and-population-launches-haitis-first-national-laboratory-policy/) as well as other hospitals and organizations operating in Haiti, the Caris Foundation currently supports 150 hospitals across all 10 provinces, including support in hard-to-reach districts and remote islands.

-### Operating across 7 regional offices, Caris Foundation’ network provides coverage to over 95% of the Haitian population.
+### Operating across 7 regional offices, Caris Foundation’s network provides coverage to over 95% of the Haitian population.

 As part of Caris Foundation’s health worker outreach program, community health workers ("CHWs") complete daily home visits to children and pregnant women with suspected lapses in clinical and drug adherence.
 During these visits, CHWs provide vital services such as counseling for clinical adherence, nutrition screening and distribution of essential health supplies like ARV medication, albendazole, and chlorine for water treatment.
 These services support beneficiaries to regularly attend medical appointments, adhere to drug treatment regimens, receive appropriate lab tests, and seek treatment for new or worsening health problems.